Skip to main content

 (2) Meet all requirements for participation in the certified local sponsor program as indicated on the application;

-(3) On approval of the application for certification, the certified local sponsor shall sign a cooperative agreement with the department.
+(3) On approval of the application for certification, the certified local sponsor shall sign a cooperative agreement with the department; and

-(4) If the local sponsor is a charitable organization, it must submit:
+(4) If the local sponsor is a charitable organization, the local sponsor must submit to the department:

 (a) A copy of the organization's exemption under 26 U.S.C.
 1, subsection 501(a) and 501(c);

-(b) A copy of the organization's by-laws or regulations stating that farmland preservation is one of its purposes;
+(b) A copy of the organization's by-laws or regulations stating that farmland preservation is one of the local sponsor's purposes;

-(c) A list of the organization's officers, board of directors, and members;
+(c) A list of the organization's officers, board of directors, and members, as applicable;

 (d) The organization's financial condition, including a balance sheet, revenue and expense statement, and the financing available for monitoring and enforcing an agricultural easement;

-(f) A statement of the organization's stewardship endowment policy.
+(f) A statement of the organization's stewardship policy.

 (D) If a points-based appraisal is used for determining valuation, the certified local sponsor shall use the department's points-based appraisal system.